Article

 Filling Out Section 2 Doesn't Have to Be Complicated

 Most I-9 errors happen in Section 2 — and issuing authority is one of the fields that trips people up most often.
+Getting document recording right also means knowing what ICE auditors look for and understanding the current penalty amounts for paperwork errors.
 If you're completing I-9s for employees across multiple states, our remote Section 2 verification service handles the document examination and Section 2 completion for you.
 A trained i9 Intelligence agent completes the form over a live video call with the employee — correctly, every time.

 Schedule a free compliance call to learn more, or try our I-9 Risk Calculator to assess your risk.